Blue banner with icon of a human head shape

 A Virtual Reality Oculomotor Exercise for Restoring Functional Vision After Head Trauma

 The purpose of the study is to better understand the brain mechanisms of visual problems after a traumatic brain injury.
-The study will involve completing online surveys, paper-based assessments, and an MRI scan.
-Some participants will be selected for a virtual reality session.
+The study will involve completing online surveys, paper-based assessments, and a virtual reality session.
+Some participants will be selected for an MRI scan.

 More Information

-Feedback and Learning in Individuals with and without Clinical Depression and TBI
+Feedback and Learning in Individuals with Clinical Depression and TBI

 The purpose of this research study is to examine the influence of 'feedback timing' (feedback about your performance is either presented immediately or after a delay) on learning and brain function in individuals with moderate to severe TBI with or without depression.